Meets second Tuesday of the month at Rose City Park

 located at 2613 SE 8th Avenue (between Division and Powell) in Portland.
 Peruse their offerings and pricing at http:

 //www.concentratesnw.com .
 Concentrates generously offers a 10% discount to Portland Dahlia Society members on

 Mark your calendars!!!
 The Pacific Northwest Dahlia Conference will hold their spring meeting at Georgetown Realty,

 level.
-PNDC Delegates meet in executive session at 10:30.
+PNDC Delegates will meet in executive session at 10:30 AM.
 The luncheon and general meeting begin at noon.